 Ireland and ECRI

-In its 5th round of country visits, ECRI plans to visit Ireland in July 2018.
-As During this visit the ECRI delegation will be seeking an update on key recommendations which were given priority in the 4th ECRI Monitoring Report for Ireland published in 2013.
+In July 2018, ECRI completed it 5th monitoring visit Ireland.
+Prior to the visit, the ECRI delegation sought an update on key recommendations which were given priority in the 4th ECRI Monitoring Report for Ireland published in 2013.

 These three key recommendations, which ECRI requested Ireland give maximum priority to, were as follows: